ecrespo/fastapi_todos/.junie/guidelines.md

 Project Development Guidelines (FastAPI Todos)

 Audience: Senior Python/FastAPI engineers.
 This document captures project-specific, verified workflows and caveats to accelerate development and debugging.
+Updated to reflect the current repository state as of 2025-10-19 16:40 local time.

 1) Build and Configuration